TAUSBV/dqf-api/v3/documentation.md

 <a name="projectChild"/>
 ## Project/Child
 This is where the actual work takes place.
-To declare a child project the [POST /v3/project/child](http://dqf-api.ta-us.net/) has to be used.
+To declare a child project the [POST /v3/project/child](http://dqf-api.ta-us.net/#!/Project%2FChild/add) has to be used.
 The parent's _UUID_ must be specified to create a parent/child relationship (remember that a tree structure is used).
 **Example:**
 _Child1_ will declare the master project's UUID as the parentKey.
 Of Course child1 can have as many siblings as needed.
 If then a child of _child1_ (_child1.1_) needs to be created , the same endpoint will be used but with the _child1 UUID_ as a parentKey.
-The type of a child project can be either translation or review.
-There is also the possibility of directly declaring a different child project owner (other than the one making the request) by optionally specifying an email for the assignee parameter.
-The email must belong to an existing TAUS account.
+The type of a child project can be either *translation* or *review*.
+There is also the possibility of directly declaring a different child project owner (other than the one making the request) by optionally specifying an email for the *assignee* parameter.
+The email must belong to an existing **TAUS account**.

 There is no need to declare files for child projects as they have access to the master/root project files.
-A child project can get a list of files with [GET /v3/project/child/{projectId}/file](http://dqf-api.ta-us.net/).
+A child project can get a list of files with [GET /v3/project/child/{projectId}/file](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile/getAll).

-The [POST /v3/project/child/{projectId}/file/{fileId}/targetLang](http://dqf-api.ta-us.net/) will be used next to declare the target language for the child project.
+The [POST /v3/project/child/{projectId}/file/{fileId}/targetLang](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language/add) will be used next to declare the target language for the child project.
-Note: A child project can declare any combination of files/targetLangs that are a subset of their parents' file/targetLang pairs.
-So building on the previous example, child1 can declare nl-NL for file1 but not nl-NL for file2.
+**Note:** A child project can declare any combination of files/targetLangs that are a **subset** of their **parents'** *file/targetLang* pairs.
+So building on the previous example, *child1* can declare *nl-NL* for file1 but not *nl-NL* for file2.

 <a name="translation"/>
 ## Translation
-To be able to post a translation, there must be a child project with a type of translation.
+To be able to post a translation, there must be a child project with a type of *translation*.
 The API supports two different alternatives for posting translations.
-The main distinguishing parameter among these two approaches is the prerequisite of source segments.
+The main distinguishing parameter among these two approaches is the prerequisite of *source segments*.

 ### Approach 1: Translation with source segments posted at master project level:
 In this approach, all of a file's source segments have first to be uploaded at master project level.
-The [POST /v3/project/master/{projectId}/file/{fileId}/sourceSegment/batch](http://dqf-api.ta-us.net/) should be used after the files for the master project have been declared.
-The sourceSegments body parameter should be a Json Array.
+The [POST /v3/project/master/{projectId}/file/{fileId}/sourceSegment/batch](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/add_0_1) should be used after the files for the master project have been declared.
+The *sourceSegments* body parameter should be a Json Array.
 Example (two source segments):

 ```
 [